- Publications and resources

 The term excludes powered airships that derive their lift from gases other than heated air.
 This terminology change will align Australia with International Civil Aviation Organization (ICAO) terminology.

-Part 103, sport and recreational aviation operations will not include balloon operations.
+Part 103, sport and recreational aviation operations, will not include balloon operations.

 Who Part 131 affects

-- currently hold an air operator’s certificate (AOC) or certificate of approval
+- currently hold an air operator’s certificate (AOC)

 - hold a commercial pilot licence (CPL balloon)